ricardomoura1979/scheduler/README.md

 # Interview Scheduler
 A single page application for students to book interviews using just one click.
-You can select a day and time, edit, delete and chose another one as you wish.
+You can select a day and time, edit, delete and choose another one as you wish.

 ## Setup